Welcome to

 If you have any concerns or feedback regarding a sign language term, please contact Team Inclusion Bangladesh Foundation at info@teaminclusionbd.org.
 A team member will review your query and respond as soon as possible.

-If you need mental health support in Bangladesh, please reach out to the National Institute of Mental Health (NIMH), Nasirullah Psychotherapy Unit (NPU), or Moner Bondhu.
+If you need mental health support in Bangladesh, please reach out to the National Institute of Mental Health (NIMH), Nasirullah Psychotherapy Unit (NPU), Moner Bondhu, or Living With Wellness.
 Contact details are available on the Resources and FAQ pages.

 Sign language bank, e-flyers, and videos — designed for self-use, caregiver support, and professional guidance.
 No signup required.